Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 ## Job Templates Describe Processes

-Earlier in [New deployments](#new-deployments) I introduced the terminology of a "job template":
+Earlier in [New Deployments](/deployments#new-deployments) I introduced the terminology of a "job template":

 > BOSH will construct configuration files for the packages and commence running the software (called "job templates")